If you’ve ever wondered about simple living, Maria Perrine will show you how it’s done. Spoiler alert: It’s as amazing as we all imagined it would be.

-Kidding aside, naturally I miss my family and friends.
-The trade-off for living out here were the sacrifices made in my career and personal relationships.
+Kidding aside, naturally, I miss my family and friends.
+The trade-off for living out here was the sacrifices made in my career and personal relationships.
 I have missed so many milestones and bonding times, and I have missed out on additional work experience with so many potential mentors in my trade.

-But I have no regrets, as we have carved out a beautiful life in nature where our loved ones come to retreat to.
+But I have no regrets, as we have carved out a beautiful life in nature where our loved ones can retreat to.

 How important do you think it is to do personal projects outside of being a mother?